Understanding VDA vs. Special Allowance: Can You Explain the Key Differences?

 Dear Mr. Pon,

-While fixing the wage rate for Security Guards and some technical skilled workmen, the Special allowance is considered by the Government in Minimum Wages Act.
-In Factories area, the Minimum Wages is comprised of Basic Wages and Special Allowances for the workmen.
-But in Construction industries, the Minimum Wages are bifurcated into Basic wages and VDA (as per CPI).
+While fixing the wage rate for Security Guards and some technically skilled workmen, the Special Allowance is considered by the Government under the Minimum Wages Act.
+In factory areas, the Minimum Wages are comprised of Basic Wages and Special Allowances for the workmen.
+However, in the construction industry, the Minimum Wages are bifurcated into Basic Wages and VDA (as per CPI).

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute